 Trademark Overview

 On Friday, July 12, 2024, a trademark application was filed for WOMANING WHILE BLACK with the United States Patent and Trademark Office.
 The USPTO has given the WOMANING WHILE BLACK trademark a serial number of 98646124.
-The federal status of this trademark filing is APPROVED FOR PUBLICATION as of Monday, July 7, 2025.
+The federal status of this trademark filing is PUBLICATION/ISSUE REVIEW COMPLETE as of Wednesday, July 23, 2025.
 This trademark is owned by Benivia Lee, LLC.
 The WOMANING WHILE BLACK trademark is filed in the Clothing & Apparel Products, Advertising, Business and Retail Services, and Education & Entertainment Services categories with the following description:

 Organizing online communities to encourage inclusive empowerment among women of all ages, ethnicities, and backgrounds in an effort to reframe recognized biases; Entertainment and educational services, namely providing blogs, podcasts, and non-downloadable videos for the purpose of empowering women, namely women of black ethnicity; providing a website featuring blogs, non-downloadable publications, podcasts, and non-downloadable videos for the purpose of educating others on the plight of women, namely women of black ethnicity